stackbuilders/assertive-ts/packages/sinon/README.md

 ## Usage

-You just need to load the plugin in a file that runs before the tests execution, like a `setup.ts` or something like that:
+You just need to load the plugin in a file that runs before the test execution, like a `setup.ts` or something like that:

 ```ts
 // setup.ts